jsreport/docs/docs/pdf-utils.md

-> Merge or concatenate multiple pdf templates into one output pdf
+> Encrypt pdf with password, sign pdf with a certificate, fill output pdf meta, dynamically merge or concatenate multiple pdf templates into one output pdf.

 ## Examples